KabosuNeko/KiWin/README.md

 ```

 Downloads the latest release bundle `KiWin.zip` from GitHub Releases, extracts it to `%LOCALAPPDATA%\KiWin` and launches the app (UAC prompt on start).
-To publish a new release, push a tag matching `v*` (e.g. `git tag v1.0.0 && git push origin v1.0.0`) - CI builds, packages `KiWin.zip` and uploads it as a GitHub Release asset.

 ## Build from source